 - Running a variety of seeds.
 Discarding the most extreme seeds.
 Of the middle seeds pick the one which exhibits most stability for the contributions of risk types. - Running a variety of seeds.
-Combine the model output of all these seeds and calculate any model outputs from the combined model, effectively creating more simulations. - Lloyd's currently sets a 95% confidence interval when calculating the contributions by risk type (see LCR Form 540).
-Syndicates can widen this, however then they should provide justification why in their case the 95% confidence interval is not sufficient.
+Combine the model output of all these seeds and calculate any model outputs from the combined model, effectively creating more simulations.

+• Lloyd's currently sets a default confidence level of 95% when calculating the contributions by risk type.
+The calculation is set out in section 18.
+Syndicates can widen this range, however then they should provide justification why in their case the 95% confidence interval is not sufficient.
+Syndicates should input the simulation range used into LCR Form 540.